shiva233/Project-Hermes/JOURNAL.md

 how many times must I edit the form, click finish form only to see everything break and click ctrl-z

-just to roll it up the boulder again
+just to roll it up the hill again

 # Update 6: